zabulus/core/doc/sql.extensions/README.builtin_functions.txt

     3) All timestamp_part values could be used with timestamp values.

 Example:
-    select dateadd(-1 day for current_date) as yesterday from rdb$database;
+    select dateadd(-1 day to current_date) as yesterday from rdb$database;